-The General Fund generated a \$2.0 million net deficit of expenditures over revenues.
-Interfund transfers out of the General Fund of \$30,000 to the Headlands CFD Maintenance Fund, \$25,171 to the Facilities Improvement Fund, and \$100,000 to the Capital Improvement Fund.
-The General Fund received transfers in from the Gasoline Tax fund totaling \$578,561, which was used to fund street maintenance activities.
-As a result of these transactions, the City concluded fiscal 2011 with a net decrease of \$1.5 million in the General Fund balance.
+Net General Fund revenues were only \$80,000 less than expenditures; when combined with Interfund Transfers Out of \$30,000 to the Headlands CFD Maintenance Fund, and transfers in from the Gasoline Tax fund of \$593,000 for street maintenance activities, the result for fiscal 2012 is a net increase of \$0.5 million in the General Fund fund balance.

-Following a peak in transient occupancy tax revenues in fiscal 2008 at \$11.3 million, the City experienced a \$2.7 million (23.6%) decline in fiscal 2009, and a further drop of \$1.4 million (16.3%) in fiscal 2010 to \$7.2 million.
-In fiscal 2011 transient occupancy tax revenues increased 14.7% to \$8.3 million, returning to a level last seen in fiscal 2009.
-With transient occupancy taxes representing the City's largest single revenue source, the past declines had a major adverse impact on total revenues.
-Investment interest earnings, which as recently as fiscal 2008 amounted to \$2.2 million, have declined significantly as well due to the weak economy and Federal Reserve actions.
-By fiscal 2011, investment interest earnings had fallen to \$358,255.
+Following two years of transient occupancy tax revenue declines in fiscal 2009 and 2010, the City has experienced two years of transient occupancy tax revenue increases.
+In fiscal 2011 transient occupancy tax revenues increased 14.7% to \$8.3 million.
+In fiscal 2012 transient occupancy tax revenues increased an additional 13.3% to \$9.4 million.
+Investment interest earnings in fiscal 2012 fell 60% to \$77,251.
+The decrease is a direct result of the weak economy and Federal Reserve actions that have sent the City's treasury note portfolio interest rates to almost half of the prior year.

 California has been impacted by the housing market decline to a larger degree than most states.
-Although the immediate impact on local property tax revenues has been mitigated to some extent by Proposition 13, which placed a 2% annual limit on the growth of assessed value (even though market values had sky-rocketed), home values in the City have fallen significantly from their peaks.
-In some cases the value dropped below the Proposition 13 floor, and as a result the City experienced a net decline in assessed values of \$116 million (1.3%) in fiscal year 2010 with a further decline of \$76 million in fiscal 2011 (0.9%) for a total decline in assessed values of \$192 million (2.2%) from the peak reached in fiscal 2009.
-This led to a \$174,000 drop in property tax revenues for the year.
-However, assessed values as reported by the Orange County Auditor-Controller's office have increased in fiscal 2012 by \$48 million.
-In fiscal year 2010 the State of California took unilateral action to borrow \$882,000 of City property taxes, which will not be repaid until fiscal 2013 (see Note 11 in the Notes to Financial Statements for further explanation).
-Aside from the impact of the transient occupancy tax, property taxes, and investment interest revenue declines, most other revenues were stable when compared to fiscal 2010.
+Although the immediate impact on local property tax revenues has been mitigated to some extent by Proposition 13, which placed a 2% annual limit on the growth of assessed value, home values in the city have fallen significantly from their peaks.
+In some cases the value dropped below the Proposition 13 established amount, and as a result the City experienced a net decline in assessed values of \$116 million (1.3%) in fiscal year 2010, with a further decline of \$76 million in fiscal 2011 (0.9%), for a total decline in assessed values of \$192 million (2.2%) from the peak reached in fiscal 2009.
+In fiscal year 2012, assessed property values in Dana Point stabilized and showed a slight increase of \$48 million.
+In fiscal year 2010 the State of California took unilateral action to borrow \$882,000 of City property tax revenue, which will not be repaid until fiscal 2013 (see Note 11 in the Notes to Financial Statements for further explanation).
+Aside from the transient occupancy tax revenue increase, the property tax revenue increase, and investment interest revenue decline, most other revenues were comparable to fiscal 2011.